ali-saeed91/flask-react/README.md

 1. ```pip install flask```
 2. ```cd client && npm install```

-<b> The run.py Python file is connfigured with the react build path which contains the static webpage, so test with Production </b>
+<b> The run.py Python file is configured with the react build path which contains the static webpage (template_folder & static_folder), so test with Production </b>
 ## Development

 1. In the client directory: ```npm start```